MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 Power Query provides two easy ways to create parameters:

-* **From an existing query** - You can easily right-click a query which output is a non-structured value such as, but not limited to, a date, text, number, and select the option to **Convert to Parameter**.
+* **From an existing query** - You can easily right-click a query whose output is a non-structured value such as, but not limited to, a date, text, number, and select **Convert to Parameter**.

 ![Convert to parameter](images/me-parameters-convert-to-parameter.png)

 >[!NOTE]
->You can also convert a parameter to a query by right-clicking the parameter and then selecting the option to **Convert To Query** as shown in the image below.
+>You can also convert a parameter to a query by right-clicking the parameter and then selecting **Convert To Query** as shown in the image below.
 >
 >![Convert to query](images/me-parameters-convert-to-query.png)